Shadowland (Straub novel): Plot summary

-The story is told from a first person perspective of the narrator recounting a tale from an old friend of his, Tom Flanagan, whom he runs into years after the events of the story, in a nightclub.
+The story is presented in the first person, with the narrator recounting events told to him years later by his old friend Tom Flanagan, whom he unexpectedly meets in a nightclub.

-Years ago, Tom and another boy named Del Nightingale attend the prestigious all boys private school Carson.
-The freshmen run afoul of senior Steve “Skeleton” Ridpath, an antisocial psychopath.
-Steve and Tom both have vivid nightmares of a strange figure watching them and of a vulture hovering over them, which seem to oddly connect to Del’s childhood.
-Del expresses his love of magic to Tom, getting him hooked on as well, showing an expertise in the craft.
+Years earlier, Tom and another boy, Del Nightingale, attend the prestigious all-boys private school Carson.
+As freshmen, they run afoul of a senior, Steve “Skeleton” Ridpath, an antisocial and unstable student.
+Both Tom and Skeleton experience vivid nightmares involving a mysterious figure watching them and a vulture hovering overhead—images that appear to be strangely connected to Del’s childhood.
+Del, who has a deep fascination with stage magic, shares his knowledge with Tom, quickly drawing him into the craft and demonstrating remarkable skill.

-At an away football game, Skeleton steals an expensive artifact from the other school, leading to the Carson students to be subjected to extensive and intense interrogation by the principal.
-It’s revealed that Skeleton kept the item, alongside several papers, inside the piano bench, explaining his anger towards anyone who got near it.
-Del discovers the artifact and destroys it, but doesn’t reveal Skeleton stole it to the staff, and the situation is mostly forgotten.
+During an away football game, Skeleton steals an expensive artifact from the opposing school, leading to intense interrogations of the Carson students by the principal.
+It is eventually discovered that Skeleton has hidden the item, along with several papers, inside a piano bench—explaining his hostility toward anyone who approached it.
+Del later finds the artifact and destroys it but does not reveal Skeleton’s guilt, and the incident gradually fades from attention.

-Del and Tom perform a magic show for the school.
-At the end of their act, the auditorium catches fire, killing one student.
-The freshmen wonder where Skeleton was during the fire, and grieve the death of the student, fellow freshmen Dave Brick.
-In the summer, Tom discovers his father has died from cancer, and is invited to stay with Del at his uncles estate, Shadowland, for the summer.
-Feeling a need to protect Del, Tom agrees to go.
-On the train ride to Vermont, Del explains that his uncle was a renowned magician who taught Del real magic and wants to teach Tom as well.
-Del also reveals that he controlled Skeleton to steal the artifact, hoping it would suspend Skeleton but the plan evidently did not work.
-Tom stumbles on a train compartment that did not exist before, and runs into Skeleton who disappears shortly thereafter.
-The train is delayed by a crash, but Tom and Del make it safely, albeit hours late.
+Tom and Del go on to perform a magic show for the school.
+At the climax of their act, a fire breaks out in the auditorium, resulting in the death of a student, fellow freshman Dave Brick.
+The younger students question Skeleton’s whereabouts during the fire while mourning their loss.
+That summer, Tom learns that his father has died of cancer.
+He is invited to spend the summer at Del’s uncle’s estate, Shadowland, and, feeling a need to look after Del, he accepts.

+During their train journey to Vermont, Del explains that his uncle is a renowned magician who has taught him real magic and intends to teach Tom as well.
+He also confesses that he had used his abilities to influence Skeleton into stealing the artifact, hoping it would lead to his suspension—though the plan ultimately failed.
+At one point, Tom encounters a train compartment that had not been there before and briefly sees Skeleton inside, before he vanishes.
+Although the train is delayed by a crash, Tom and Del eventually arrive safely at their destination, albeit several hours late.